akiselevprivate/AutoArticle/future.md

 generate micro topic for each article eg. BMW IX review for data

-search query for images, videos and data
+search query for data

-product reviews / comparisons
-get data such as description, title, reviews, ?price

-FAQs

 keywords and searches for titles and FAQs

-product characteristics, pros and cons list

 related articles in the middle

+add keywords to articles / outlines search for keywords fro titles

 ---